Accountancy, MAcc

 Master of Accountancy Admission Requirements

 Applicants must comply with University procedures and meet University standards for admission.
 Applicants must have a minimum grade point average of 2.50 on the last 60 hours attempted.
+Applicants must have completed 18 semester credit hours of upper-level accounting courses.
 Applicants must submit to the Office of Recruitment and Admissions a Graduate Admission Application.
 Also required are two letters of recommendation from persons able to evaluate the applicant’s professional or academic performance, a resume or curriculum vitae, and other information that may have impacted the applicant’s decision to pursue graduate study or deemed important to individual or career goals.
 Applicants are required to submit Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) scores prior to admission.
 GMAT and GRE scores will not be accepted if over five years old.
 The GMAT or GRE is not required of those who earned a graduate degree from a regionally accredited university.
 Applicants with a 3.0 GPA or higher in all academic work attempted, or with a 3.0 GPA in the last 60 hours attempted, qualify for a GMAT/GRE waiver.

 Applicants whose last 60 hours GPA is at least 2.75 but less than 3.00 may be conditionally admitted to the Master of Accountancy program without submitting GMAT or GRE scores.
 Conditionally admitted students must achieve at least a 3.00 graduate GPA in their first nine semester credit hours in order to continue in the program.